-Some believe transference signifies a deeper issue or some kind of unfinished business in your life.
-When you experience a strong reaction to something the therapist says or does, therefore, it may help hint at that deeper issue.
-In these instances, a therapist can take time to better understand a person’s projected feelings and help identify the cause of the experienced feelings.
+Some believe transference feelings signify a deeper issue or lingering feelings in your life.
+When you experience a strong reaction to something the therapist says or does, therefore, it may help hint at that suppressed feeling that is at the root of that reaction.
+In these instances, a therapist can take time to better understand a person’s projected feelings and help identify the cause of the experienced emotions.

 Recognizing Transference in the Moment

-When projected feelings of transference start to seep into your therapy session, try to actively separate feelings for your therapist from the figure from whom you’re transferring emotions.
-You can make a list of the ways your therapist is different than your template to help distinguish the two, while taking time to clear your mind before a session begins.
+When projected feelings of transference start to show up in the therapy relationship, try to step back and remind yourself that this is your therapist and not the person you have these suppressed feelings for.
+You can make a list of the ways your therapist is different from the person you have these feelings about to help distinguish the two, while taking time to clear your mind before a session begins.
 If you feel your emotions will greatly impact your ability to receive a positive outcome, it is always possible to seek out support from another therapist and practice.

 In a therapy setting, countertransference occurs when a therapist begins to project his or her own unresolved conflicts onto their clients.
 While transference between a client and a therapist is a well-known possibility, it is important for a therapist to be able to identify countertransference when it happens and try to remain neutral.
 This form of transference takes shape in the following common ways:

-In this instance, a therapist’s own unresolved issues causes him or her to project unresolved conflicts onto their clients.
+In this instance, a therapist’s own unresolved issues causes them to project unresolved conflicts onto their clients.

-Here, a therapist’s reaction to a clients’ anxiety or emotions result in them using those feelings in the therapeutic relationship.
+Here, a therapist’s reaction to a clients’ anxiety or intense emotion results in them using those feelings in the therapeutic relationship.

 Possibly damaging to the therapeutic relationship, this results in the therapist over-supporting or trying to befriend the client.

-This occurs when a therapist acts out against uncomfortable feelings negatively by being overly critical and rejecting the client.
+This occurs when a therapist acts out against uncomfortable or negative feelings negatively by being overly critical and rejecting the client.

 While therapists generally try to avoid feelings of countertransference during sessions with clients, it can have some positive benefits.
-One study, for instance, found that in certain instances of positive countertransference, it can help strengthen the bond between a therapist and client, and eventually, lead to positive outcomes and improvements for the client.
+One study found that in certain instances of positive countertransference, it can help strengthen the bond between a therapist and client and eventually lead to positive outcomes and improvements for the client.

 Better Understand Yourself